ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 # Saving Project Files

-1. .qgs vs. .qgz files
+1. .qgs vs. .qgz files - see [this post](http://osgeo-org.1560.x6.nabble.com/QGIS-Developer-Why-is-qgz-the-default-format-td5392345.html) for more details about the discussion around .qgs vs. .qgz formats.
 1. like ArcMap's .mxd files

 # Attributes tables